Fox682/Projects/MS-SQL Home Lab.md

 **Note:** The docker images have password requirements be sure to have a good password, for this test we're using "Database007!".
 You will need this to log into the SQL Server console, or connecting to it from Azure Data Studio.

-To verify the MS-SQL server is running and accessable log in to the docker image:
+To verify the MS-SQL server is running and accessable, log in to the docker image:

 ```
 docker exec -it sqldev "bash"
 ```

-Once inside the container (the prompt will change to a root prompt with the name of containter eg. root@a7cfaeeb0c53:/#)  we can run:
+Once inside the container (the prompt will change to a root prompt with the name of containter eg. *root@a7cfaeeb0c53:/#*)  we can run:

 ```
 /opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P 'Database007!'